iterative/dvc.org/content/docs/start/experiments.md

   min_split: 2
 ```

-Let's run experiments with different hyperparameter combinations.
-We can define
+Let's setup experiments with different hyperparameters.
+We can define all the
-all the combinations we want to try without executing anything using the
+combinations we want to try without executing anything, by using the `--queue`
-`--queue` flag:
+flag:

 ```dvc
 $ dvc exp run --queue -S train.min_split=8